-This Instant Pot Coconut Milk Yogurt is a perfect dairy-free alternative for those of us who can’t have cow’s milk.
-It’s smooth and tangy, yet you control the amount of sweetness added.
+This Instant Pot Coconut Yogurt is a perfect dairy-free alternative for those who can’t have cow’s milk.
+It’s smooth and tangy, yet you control the sweetness added.
 This is a simple recipe that can be enjoyed in a myriad of ways!

-I am SO incredible happy to be posting this recipe for Instant Pot Coconut Yogurt!
+I am pleased to post this Instant Pot coconut milk yogurt recipe!
 In all of my years of being dairy-free, this is the first time I’ve successfully been able to make dairy-free yogurt.
 And it’s SO easy!
-A lot easier than I ever thought it would be, actually.
+A lot easier than I ever thought it would be.

-That said, there’s a few tips and things we need to chat about before you dive in headfirst straight to the instant pot coconut yogurt recipe.
+That said, there are a few tips and things we need to chat about before you dive in headfirst straight to the coconut yogurt recipe.

-In order to achieve delicious coconut milk yogurt, you have to start with really good-tasting, high-quality canned coconut milk.
-I prefer the Aroy-D brand because it’s not only preservative and gum free, but it tastes outstanding (if we’re being honest, I could drink it straight from the can).
-If you start out using canned coconut milk that you don’t like the taste of, or is gritty in texture (some of the organic brands are), I can assure you, you won’t end up liking the end result of your yogurt.
+To achieve delicious coconut milk yogurt, you must start with good-tasting, high-quality canned coconut milk.
+I prefer the Aroy-D brand because it’s not only preservative and gum free, but it tastes outstanding (if we’re honest, I could drink it straight from the can).
+If you start using canned coconut milk that you don’t like the taste of or is gritty in texture (some of the organic brands are), I can assure you, you won’t end up liking the result of your yogurt.
 Quality is key.

 Instant Pot Coconut Milk Yogurt thickeners

-Dairy-free yogurt needs a thickener, it doesn’t thicken on its own like cow’s milk dairy yogurt will, which is why I call for gelatin in my recipe.
-If you do not use a thickener, the yogurt will still taste delicious, it will just be more of a kefir-like (runny) consistency.
+- Gelatin– Dairy-free yogurt needs a thickener; it doesn’t thicken as cow’s milk dairy yogurt will, so I call for gelatin in my recipe.
+If you do not use a thickener, the yogurt will still taste delicious; it will be more of a kefir-like (runny) consistency.

-If you can’t use gelatin due to allergies, or are vegan, you definitely can try an alternative thickener like chia seeds (so it would be like a chia seed pudding, but with yogurt).
-I’d start out by using 4 tablespoons of chia seeds.
+- Chia Seeds– If you can’t use gelatin due to allergies or are vegan, you can try an alternative thickener like chia seeds (so it would be like a chia seed pudding but with yogurt).
+Start by using one tablespoon of chia seeds.
 Add them after the yogurt has fermented in the Instant Pot.
-Place the jar of still-warm yogurt into a blender with the chia seeds and gently blend, not to grind the chia seeds, but blend just enough to evenly distribute the chia seeds throughout the yogurt evenly and refrigerate until thoroughly chilled.
+Stir well to distribute the chia seeds throughout the yogurt evenly and refrigerate until thoroughly chilled.

-- Agar Powder– I have many readers who are unable to have/use gelatin, so I also tested a batch of yogurt using agar powder in place of it.
+- Agar Powder– I have many readers who cannot have/use gelatin, so I also tested a batch of yogurt using agar powder instead.
 This batch did not thicken at all.
-I used a teaspoon of agar powder and added it to the yogurt at the same time I would normally add the gelatin.
-I’m not sure if it wasn’t enough agar powder, or if I was using it incorrectly?
-I obviously haven’t used agar powder enough to know why it failed, so if any of you can shed some light on that, I would love help figuring it out.
+I used a teaspoon of agar powder and added it to the yogurt, while I would typically add gelatin.
+I wonder if it wasn’t enough agar powder or if I was misusing it.
+I have yet to use agar powder enough to know why it failed, so if any of you can shed some light on that, I would love help figuring it out.

 - Fill a sterilized pint-sized canning jar with coconut milk.